arihant72600/Re-tron/README.md

 # Re-Tron
-A VR game inspired by the arcade game Tron
+A VR game inspired by the arcade game Tron.